 Besides vitamin C and echinacea (neither found to be of value), the most widely promoted supplement for colds has been zinc in various forms.
 Enthusiasm for zinc has seesawed over the years as positive and negative studies have alternated in the news.

-Earlier this year zinc made headlines again, thanks to a review from the Cochrane Collaboration, which evaluates scientific research.
+In 2011, zinc made headlines again, thanks to a review from the Cochrane Collaboration, which evaluates scientific research.
 The review, which was updated in 2013, concluded that, compared to a placebo, zinc can shorten colds by about a day and reduce their severity somewhat, particularly when started within 24 hours of the first symptoms.
 (Another 2012 research review on zinc, published in the Canadian Medical Association Journal, came to similar conclusions, though it noted that “uncertainty remained about its clinical benefit.”)

-This is not new research, but an analysis of data from 15 “good-quality” studies done since 1987.
-The studies included 1,360 healthy people who took lozenges, tablets, or syrup in the form of zinc gluconate, acetate, or sulfate, usually at the first sign of a cold.
+The Cochrane research is not new research, but is an analysis of data from 15 “good-quality” studies done since 1987.
+The studies included 1,360 healthy people who took lozenges, tablets or syrup in the form of zinc gluconate, acetate or sulfate, usually at the first sign of a cold.
 Doses ranged from 30 to 190 milligrams a day.
 Not all the studies found a benefit.
 The main adverse effects were nausea and a bad taste in the mouth.